JesseLu/petsc4py-tutorial/README.md

 Current Issues
 ==============

-1. Re-code da to be a 2D version of the ksp solve.
+1. Implement a 2D E&M solver (that will work well with both modes).

 Issues for Later